Daboss7173/Daboss7173.github.io/README.md

 ## Definitive Edition

 If you go to the Old Prodigy version selection, you'll see a button on the bottom left which will take you to Old Prodigy Definitive Edition.

+This is the Old Prodigy version that I most highly recommend checking out, as it is the most stable and has the most features.

 This is currently what I'm mainly working on, and there is a lot more modification and fine-tuning I can do with it since I'm not sustaining multiple versions at the same time.
 While the versions below are just amazing bases to build on top of, this is it's own seperate entity based